OpenGenus/Get.Work.Done/README.md

 ![alt text](https://github.com/AdiChat/Freelance/blob/master/data/Promo.jpg "OpenGenus Freelance")

-* Join us at OpenGenus by opening an issue [here]()
+* Join us at OpenGenus by opening an issue [here](https://github.com/OpenGenus/Join_OpenGenus)
 * You will be welcomed to our community in a day.
-* Once you join, head over to OpenGenus/Freelance and create an issue [here]().
+* Once you join, create an issue or get in touch at **Slack**.
 Tell us your vision and what you want to do.
 * We will direct you to **free** resources on the web to attain essential skills to make your vision a reality.
 We will, also, guide you through the entire course.
 We will try to keep this period short as much as a month.

  > Yes, we will arrange your access to great resources.